Louis Albert Guislain Bacler d'Albe: Early life

+Military career

 He enlisted to fight for the Republic in 1793 and participated in the siege of Lyon and the siege of Toulon and became captain of artillery.

 He then was assigned to the Italian army between 1794 and 1797.
 He became the geography and cartography officer because of his artistic talents.
 He participated in the first campaign of Italy under the orders of Napoléon Bonaparte and notably fought in the Battle of Arcole.
 Bonaparte chose him as an artist and painter in order to popularise his victories.
 In this capacity, Bacler d'Albe painted one of the first portraits of Napoleon, in Milan in Year V (late 1796 - late 1797 in the Republican calendar).
 Named director of the Dépôt de la Guerre by Napoleon, he mapped Italy between 1797 and 1799, while Napoleon had returned to France.

 He re-entered Napoleon's personal service in 1799, from which date until the fall of the First Empire he was entirely devoted to this personal service.
 As director of the Dépôt de la Guerre based in Paris between 1799 and 1804, he promoted the standardisation of French cartography.
 At the same time, he pursued his personal endeavours as an artist.

 He became director of the topographical office of the Emperor from 1804 until 1814, and followed Napoleon everywhere both in peacetime and on military campaigns, and was his closest advisor on strategic planning.
 He created the Carte de l'Empereur, the first homogenous map of Europe, at a 1:100,000 scale.

 As director of the Dépôt de la Guerre between 1814 and 1815, he saved from pillage the Cassini map, the only complete map of France existing at the time.
 Deprived of work by the definitive fall of the Empire in 1815 and kept under surveillance by the monarchy, he retired to his house in Sèvres, where he continued his work as a lithographic artist.
 He created hundreds of engravings from his sketches taken throughout his campaigns in Europe.
 He died at Sèvres in 1824.